 Wrapping Up

-As you can see, learning how to calculate a linear regression in SPSS is not a difficult task.
-On the other hand, understanding the linear regression output can be a bit challenging at first, especially if you don’t know which values are relevant for your analysis.
+As you can see, learning how to calculate a linear regression in SPSS is not difficult.
+On the other hand, understanding the linear regression output can be a bit challenging, especially if you don’t know which values are relevant to your analysis.